 Skip to Main Content

-Designing an Infographic: Types of Fonts
+Designing an Infographic: Typography: All About Fonts

-Types of Fonts
+Typography & Types of Fonts

 The three main types of fonts are serif, sans serif, and script.
 Each type of font has its uses, and it is important to consider what your theme is and what message you are trying to send when designing your piece.
 Think of your theme when using multiple fonts or font families as well, you want everything to coordinate.